julianoappelklein/hokus/README.md

 ### Website Configuration File

 The website configuration files are stored in your *home/username/Hokus* folder.
+It don't not be versioned, but you can if it get complex.
-You can have multiple websites, each having their own configuration file. _\(e.g. config.website-1.json, config.website-2.json\)_
+You can have multiple websites registered, each having their own configuration file. _\(e.g. config.website-1.json, config.website-2.json\)_

 A minimal website configuration file looks like this: